Tap the text to show or hide reading controls.

 This time it was Fafnir who sent a thought.

-They’d come to terms because their interests aligned, gone so far as to make a contract, so he’d respect that much.
+Yujin didn’t press.
+It wasn’t as if Fafnir could do him any harm.
+They’d come to terms because their interests lined up, had even gone so far as to strike a contract, so he’d grant him that much.

 “Hey.
 Fancy seeing Cheon Yujin coming out of the Pantheon.”